cyverse-archive/Conrad/README.markdown

         "success": false
     }

+As a special case, if the destination category identifier is set to the special pseudocategory identifier, _Trash_, then the app will be marked as deleted rather than moved.
+Note that whenever an app is moved to a new category other than _Trash_ the app is automatically marked as not deleted.
+This feature allows clients to effectively delete and undelete apps by moving them to or from the _Trash_ category, respectively.

 This service will fail under the following circumstances:

 * the application identifier is not specified in the request body;